jesusredondo/jesusredondo.github.io/_posts/2017-03-03-VideoGame_design_III_Game_Developer's_Toolkit.markdown

 <img alt="Isometric-cells" src="/images/gameDevelop/3/5.png" width="400">
 *Isometric cells*

 But what it is really useful in Tiled is its ability to add extra information to our maps.
-The following example shown an area of the map in which I have added extra information:
+The following example shows an area of the map in which I have added extra information:

-1 → Where the player is going to be when I load the map.
+1. Where the player is going to be when I load the map.

-2 → A dangerous area: when the player enters that area, monster will appear.
+2. A dangerous area: when the player enters that area, monster will appear.

 <img alt="metadata-tiled" src="/images/gameDevelop/3/6.png" width="400">
 *Metadata in Tiled*